FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 The `HttpDispatcher` sends real HTTP requests using any instance of `HttpAsyncClient` available in your application (see HTTPlug_ for more information).
-If you have a single node Symfony application setup you might want to directly route these requests through the kernel directly instead of having it execute real HTTP requests for e.g. performance reasons or just because it seems easier to setup as you don't have to know the domain/ip your application is reachable at.
+If you have a single server Symfony application setup, you can send these requests directly to the cache kernel inside the same PHP process instead of sending actual HTTP requests over the network.
+This makes your setup easier as you don't need to know the IP of your server and will also save server resources.
 For that to work, you can pass an instance of `KernelClient` to your `$httpDispatcher`.
-It takes your kernel as the constructor argument which needs to implement `HttpCacheAwareKernelInterface` so the instance of `HttpCache` can be accessed which is not possible by default in any Symfony application as `HttpCache` is implemented using the decorator pattern and thus the inner - real - application kernel does not know whether it's been decorated or not.
+It takes your kernel as the constructor argument which needs to implement `HttpCacheAwareKernelInterface` so the instance of `HttpCache` can be accessed.
+This is not possible by default in any Symfony application as `HttpCache` is implemented using the decorator pattern and thus the inner - real - application kernel does not know whether it's been decorated or not.
 Let's check the code needed, this will help you understand the mechanism::